evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 contact is sent.
 That contact is deleted on the server, and a new contact appears on the server that's similar, but not entirely (see Data-loss).

-For very simple clients that may be sufficient, but even for for example the Apple client, which uses ID's to group contacts together, this relationship gets lost as soon as the card is sent to Google.
+For very simple clients that may be sufficient, but even for for example Apple's Contacts app on OS X, which uses ID's to group contacts together, this relationship gets lost as soon as the card is sent to Google.